Trent Building across Highfields Lake, University Park

 Tuition fees

-On 4 November 2024, the Government announced its intention to increase the tuition fee cap for UK undergraduate and Initial Teacher Training students studying in England to £9,535 for the 2025/26 academic year.
-This is an increase of £285 per year.
-The proposed increases to the tuition fee and maintenance loan caps need to be approved by Parliament before they can be confirmed.
+The UK Government has confirmed that the maximum tuition fee for UK undergraduate and Initial Teacher Training students studying in England will increase to £9,535 for the 2025/26 academic year.
+The university will charge the maximum approved fee, which is an increase of £285 per year.

 The increase will not affect monthly student loan repayments after finishing university.
 For a student loan, the amount repaid depends on how much a student earns over the repayment threshold, not how much is borrowed.